 Step 4: Press the Install Now tab and complete the installation process.
 Follow the normal instructions provided on the screen to complete the operating system installation.

-6. Remove the anti-virus program from system
+6. Remove the anti-virus program from the system

 If you have tried all the above resolution techniques and the driver power state failure error is still not resolved, you might want to try this simple resolution technique.